sajjjadayobi/PersianQA/README.md

 # PersianQA: Without any Datasets 🙄
 - Transformers models for Persian(Farsi) Question Answering
-- these models are not actually Persian but I use some tricks to improve them on the Persian Language
+- these models are not actually Persian (multilingual) but works well on the Persian Language

 # Model
   - [bert-base-fa-qa](https://huggingface.co/SajjadAyoubi/bert-base-fa-qa)